-Researchers in the current study tested the idea that drinking increases social capital, which leads to greater income.
-Social capital refers to a person’s social characteristics.
-Specifically, sociability factors that enable the person to reap both economic and non-economic returns from interactions with others.
-These include such things as skills, charisma, number of friends and acquaintances, and so on.
+Researchers in the Auld study tested the idea that drinking increases social capital.
+In turn, this leads to greater income.
+Social capital refers to a person’s social factors.
+That is, sociability factors that enable the person to reap both economic and non-economic returns from social interactions.
+These include such things as skills, charisma, number of friends, and so on.

 There is strong evidence that social networks are important in finding jobs and earning promotions.
 A large number of friends-of-friends may be the most important factor in getting the best job and highest income.

 If social drinking increases social capital, which increases income, then social drinking is a productive activity.

 Moderate drinkers have the strongest social networks.
 As social integration goes up, rates of not drinking go down.
 The researchers wrote “Whether abstainers choose not to be as social or whether organizers of social functions involving drinking exclude abstainers in unclear.
 Abstainers may prefer to interact with other abstainers or less social people.
 Or abstainers might not be invited to social gatherings because drinkers consider abstainers dull.”

 It appears that people make more money because they drink.
 Research conducted by Dr. Pinka Chatterji of Harvard and Dr. Jeffrey DeSimone of the University of South Florida shows that higher income is not leading to drinking.

 That is, the larger proportion of higher income people who drink isn’t because they can afford to do so.
 Their research was funded by the federal government (NIAAA).